 - A distracted driver on his cell phone ran a red light and struck a pedestrian who was crossing the street.
 The driver may have acted negligently by driving while distracted.

-- A store owner is aware of a broken step but fails to fix it or warn customers of the defect.
+- Store Injury Claims A store owner is aware of a broken step but fails to fix it or warn customers of the defect.
 As a result, a customer trips and falls, breaking his neck.
 The store owner could be negligent in his failure to maintain the premises properly.

-- A dog owner decides to take her dog for a walk in a park without a leash, and the dog bites a small child.
+- Owner’s negligence and dog bite as a result.
+A dog owner decides to take her dog for a walk in a park without a leash, and the dog bites a small child.
 The dog owner may be negligent for failing to maintain control of her animal.

 While the above examples may seem straightforward, determining if a party is negligent is not always this easy.
-Our attorneys will carefully evaluate your claim and the evidence to determine if another party or parties were negligent.
+Our personal injury attorneys in Plantation will carefully evaluate your claim and the evidence to determine if another party or parties were negligent.
 We will then file the appropriate claims and present the following evidence:

 - Photos, videos and other evidence of what happened